jiayong1008/jiayong1008/README.md

 - 👀 I’m interested in web development (both frontend and backend)
 - 👀 I'm also equally interested in data science (data mining, machine learning, etc.)
 - 🌱 I’m fairly familiar with Python's Flask and Django web framework
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m currently seeking for an internship opportunity in Malaysia
 - 📫 You can reach me at jiayong1008@gmail.com

 <!---